TLouf/Py4DataSci-course/python-school/getting_started/4-virtual-envs.md

 ## Executing environments inside Jupyter

 As we said before, Jupyter is a system-level application, so there should be one and only one Jupyter.
 Nevertheless, during Jupyter execution, we might want to execute our Python commands in a particular Python environment.
 To do so, we must configure Jupyter so to use the desired environment.
 In Jupyter terminology, the configurations are called _kernel_: they define the programs launched by Jupyter (be they Python versions or also other languages like R).
-The current kernel for a notebook is visibile in the right-upper corner.
+The current kernel for a notebook is visible in the right-upper corner.
 To select a desired kernel, there are several ways:

 ### With Anaconda